 Due to citizen interest, the city is currently seeking to expand existing sidewalks into un-served areas as well as where gaps exist.
-The jurisdiction has no comprehensive sidewalk plan, but is considering it.
+The city has been working through a Transportation Alternatives Program (TAP) grant with MoDOT to improve truncated domes at intersections throughout town.
+Updates to the following maps were provided by the city of Rolla in 2019.